ananya-asa/Aetherion-26/README.md

 ---

 <p align="center">
-  Made with ❤️ by the AshaCare Team
+  Made with ❤️ by the AshaCare SJEC Team
 </p>